chewmunyoke/draggable-notes/README.md

 # Draggable Notes

-A horizontal-scrolling notes app with two views: big and small carousel.
+A horizontal scrolling notes app available in a big or small carousel.
 Easy navigation: just scroll up/down in your web browser, or drag left/right in your mobile browser.
 Click/tap on the arrow button at the bottom of each note to maximize the note and reveal more of its contents; click/tap again to minimize it.

 **Note:** This experimental project is made for demonstration purpose only and not intended for production.